Learner Credential Wallet Pilot

 How do I install, setup and use the Learner Credential Wallet?

-Setup the Learner Credential Wallet by creating a passphrase to secure the wallet.
+- Setup the Learner Credential Wallet by selecting 'Quick Setup (Recommended)' and creating a passphrase to secure the wallet.

 Will the Learner Credential Wallet run on my tablet, laptop or other computing device?